Understanding a Root Canal

 How Much Does a Root Canal Cost?

 Root canals can alleviate pain and restore the integrity of an infected tooth.
-But without insurance, these procedures can be inaccessible for most.
+But if not covered by insurance, these procedures can be inaccessible for most.
 The average price of a root canal without insurance is $1,336.

 That’s a steep price to pay, and it bars many individuals from receiving the dental care they desperately need.
 It’s time to break down these barriers without breaking the bank.